 Details on Licensing

+The CARE Center makes it simple for your organization to license and implement the ROAR program.
+Training takes one hour and can be conducted via teleconference or through our online module.
 The cost for the program is $3,000 for three years.
 Our goal is to help you educate children, so we are flexible with payments while offering plans with the ability to discuss modifications.
 Just ask!
 We are here to help.